 At this point, it’s pretty common knowledge that to generate leads nowadays, you need a strong online presence.
-Everyone knows you need to post often to social media and have a consistent online brand.
+Everyone knows you need to post often on social media and have a consistent online brand.
 But, many people don’t realize that your content also needs to provide value to the reader.

 Simply talking about real estate on social media may get a few eyes, but that’s all it will get.
 There is no reason the average homeowner will be moved or inspired to list with you by the occasional social media post that says “Call me for all your real estate needs.”

 In order to truly get someone into your funnel, you first need to hook them in with content that provides value to them.
-A great way to do this is with a blog, or an infographic to post on social media that gives certain tips to home sellers.
+A great way to do this is with a blog, or infographics to post on social media that gives tips to home sellers.
 Somewhere within this content, add in a Call-To-Action (CTA) to check the value of their home.
 This is part of inbound marketing.
 Using this strategy will actually get people to remember your name, and make them more likely to reach out to you when they are planning to sell.

 Have A High Standard Of Quality